octopusthink/kelpie/README.md

 This is very much an experiment-in-progress.
 If you're interested in using Kelpie for your own projects, do feel free, but keep in mind that it is extremely experimental at the moment.

+## Getting Started

+1. Copy all files except the following: *.lock  etc etc
+2. Un-ignore
+3. Run a find-and-replace to get all instances of "Kelpie" and "kelpie" (case-sensitive!)
+4. Find-and-replace 'octopusthink' with 'a8cteam51'.
+5. Make sure to change the files names as well (in classes dir)
+6. Run `npm install` and `composer install` .
+7. Replace metadata at top of style.scss
+8. Replace metadata in composer.json and package.json

+9. Have at it!
+I always start by swapping out colours, then typography.
+Make sure to change functions.php to reflect your final colours & font sizes!

 ## Local Development

 Once you've set up a local development environment, you're ready to start working on the code.
 You'll want to start by installing dependencies: